fkbenjamin/BlockChainIntro/README.md

 # The blockchain - A distributed database
 The financial crisis of 2007–2008, also known as the global financial crisis and the 2008 financial crisis, is considered by many economists to have been the worst financial crisis since the Great Depression of the 1930s.[https://en.wikipedia.org/wiki/Financial_crisis_of_2007%E2%80%932008] The financial crisis not only ruined the lives of many people world wide it also damaged people's trust in banks.
 It is probably no incident that shortly after the peak of this financial crisis, a man with the pseudonym *Satoshi Nakamoto* published a white paper on the first blockchain ever - **Bitcoin**.
 The protocol of Bitcoin is supposed to be a *public, decentralized and open-source* database.
 That means that everybody can join the system, there is no central entity -like a bank- that governs the system and the source code of the programm is publicly available.
+Since everybody in the network has the same rights and there is no central entity, everybody has its own copy of the database.
+Note that this means, that also everything that is stored in the blockchain is available for everyone.
+The common misconception that transactions on the blockchain are anonymous are thereby false.
+The system is rather transparent.

 # What is a Hash?
 Hashes are an important concept for understanding how a BC works.
 A hash function is a mathematical function/ an algorithm that maps data of arbitrary size to data of a fixed size.
 So whatever we use as input for a hash function, the output will always have the same format.
 The output of a hash function is called a hash.